foerstner-lab/GRADitude/documentation/docs/index.md

                         replicates
-    find_complexes      With this subcommand we look at how many of the know protein complexes are actually present in our specific data sets.It finds if all the subunit of that specific complexes are present and calculate the correlation
+    find_complexes      With this subcommand we look at how many of the know protein complexes are actually present in our specific data set.
+It finds if all the subunit of that complex are present and calculate the correlation among them

 optional arguments:
   -h, --help            show this help message and exit